EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Decide on the attack we want to pursue: Our simulated attack must be of a compromised database that can witness access patterns of retrieval by PathORAM
 - Set up the types of analysis needed for the future: Overhead and Security
 4. FBD & PathORAM fully functioning & Basic Attack [11/08/23]
-- Implement client library functions exposed to the user's application (put, get, range\_read, and range\_clear) in Java
+- Implement client library functions exposed to the user's application (put, get, range\_read, and range\_clear)
 - Add Encryption in the Java code
-- Evaluate the system's performance, focusing on its efficiency, scalability, security, and fix potential bugs
+- Evaluate the system's start up time performance in C++
-- Emulate an attack on our PathORAM to test its effectiveness
-- Research the potential of making a resizable ORAM to decide its feasibility
+- Mapped out how the inference attack will be orchestrated
+- Architected the possibility of multi client PIR system
+- Introduction to stateless client and storing the state locally on a Master client
-5. Sophisticated Attack Simulation
+5. Sophisticated Attack Simulation [11/22/23]
-- Develop and execute a sophisticated attack on the database to assess the system's resistance to access pattern analysis.
+- Develop and execute an attack on the database to assess the system's resistance to access pattern analysis.
-- Finalize the PathORAM and FDB system
+- Finalize the PathORAM and FDB system by an array of error handling
+- Include an array of BenchMarks for the PIR system
+- Add encryption using OpenSSL Library
-6. Security Analysis & Strech Goals
+6. Security Analysis & Stretch Goals
 - Analyze the results of the attack simulation to identify vulnerabilities and potential security improvements.
 - Try to run this on the being able to run PIR against FoundationDB on Massachuttes Open Cloud (MOC)